What is Online Counselling?

 Are my sessions confidential?

-Do you tell my doctor that I am having sessions?
+Do you tell my doctor that I am having counselling sessions?

 Are you available in an emergency?

 It is sometimes possible to set up an emergency counselling session at short notice but it will depend on my availability.
-If you are in crisis and need support with your mental health right now then you can find details of some organisations which you can contact here.
+If you are in crisis and need support with your mental health right now then you can find details of some organisations which you can contact on the Urgent Help webpage.